WingingAxis44/ECG-Rhythm-Classification/readme.md

 - **-m** : This is the model you can chose to train with.
 There are several options.
 These include the simple FFNN, LSTM, and the CNN used in our assignment.
 Default is the simple FFNN.
 - **-d** : Flag that can be passed to disable training with GPU.
 - **-ls** : Each time data splits are created they are saved to numpy files.
 This argument will load the saved data splits instead of resampling the ecgs.
 This is a flag that can be passed to load previously saved training, validation and test data splits from disk.
 Note: If resuming training or skipping to predictions, data splits will always be loaded from disk to maintain integrity in the evaulation of the model
-- **-n** : Number of seconds to include before and after each R-peak.
-As an example, if you wish to have a 1 second long segment use the argument "-n 0.5".
-Default is 0.5.